armory/docs/content/en/armory-enterprise/release-notes/rn-armory-agent/agent-service/agent-service-v-1-0-7.md

 ---

-## Improvements

-> This feature requires Agent Plugin 0.10.19/0.9.35/0.8.43 or later.

-The Agent Service now waits for Kubernetes to report the deletion of a Kubernetes object before returning.
+Add the capability of wait for the deletion of a resource.

-Before this change, the Agent did not wait for a resource to be deleted.
-Instead, it sent the delete operation to Kubernetes and returned immediately.
-This led to pipeline failures.
+Before this change when a delete operation was attended by the agent, it would not wait for the resource to be deleted, instead of it it would just send the delete operation to kubernetes and return immediately.
+With this change depending on the received delete options, the agent will decide to wait or not for the resource deletion to complete.
+For example :
+When specifying a gracePeriod of 0, or if the account doesn't have permissions to create a watcher over the resource to be deleted, the agent will return immediately
+When specify a gracePeriod greater than 0 lets call n, agent will wait a maximum of n seconds for the resource be deleted When the gracePeriod is not specified, agent will wait a maximum of 30 seconds to the resource be deleted